Can I become a HRA-registered radiation reviewer?

 • vascular specialities

-Candidates should have experience of carrying out local IRMER compliance reviews, as well as lead MPE/CRE reviews.
-We will provide a short online training course about the review process to successful candidates.
+Candidates should have experience of carrying out local IRMER compliance reviews, as well as conducting lead MPE/CRE reviews.
+As part of the application process, we provide a short online training course about the review process to successful individuals.
+This will need to be completed before candidates can be registered with the HRA.

-As a HRA-registered reviewer, you can opt to review studies on behalf of your employer, as an independent reviewer (eg registered as a sole trader or limited company), or both.
+As a HRA-registered reviewer, you can opt to review studies on behalf of your employer, as an independent reviewer (for example registered as a sole trader or limited company), or both.
 You can also opt to review HRA-managed studies, self-managed studies, or both.
-There are further details about HRA-managed and self-managed studies on the Applying for Radiation Assurance page.
+There are further details about the HRA-managed and self-managed reciew routes on the Applying for Radiation Assurance page.

 Can being a reviewer help with CPD?